zombocom/rack-timeout/README.md

 term_on_timeout:   false  # RACK_TIMEOUT_TERM_ON_TIMEOUT
 ```

-These settings can be overriden during middleware initialization or
+These settings can be overridden during middleware initialization or
 environment variables `RACK_TIMEOUT_*` mentioned above.
 Middleware
 parameters take precedence: